 You probably have some of the same questions I had.

 What if my dog doesn’t get the balanced nutrition he needs?
 What if I screw up and he gets sick?
 Are dogs carnivores or omnivores?
 How much protein does my dog need?

 If you decide to feed your dog a raw dog food diet, you have several options.
 You can buy pre-prepared freeze-dried or frozen raw dog food.
 You can buy dog food mixes to add to your own raw meat.
 Or, you can buy all the ingredients and prepare your dog’s food yourself.

 Pre-made raw dog food patties

-The frozen chicken patties from Stella & Chewy’s contain all the meat and vegetables Ace needs in his diet so I don’t have to add anything extra.
-To serve, I just de-frost the patties overnight so they are ready to go the next day.
-I also recently wrote a review of Primal raw dog food.
+The frozen chicken or beef meals from Balanced Blends contain all the meat, organ and bone (plus minerals) Ace needs in his diet so I don’t have to add anything extra.
+To serve, I just de-frost the food overnight so it’s ready to go the next day.
+I also recently wrote a review of Balanced Blends raw dog food.

 Freeze-dried raw dog food

 Freeze-dried raw dog food is convenient to store and convenient to serve.
 You don’t have to keep the food frozen, and it takes up less space.
 You can serve the food dry or you can add water.

 Freeze-dried raw dog food is not as messy as the raw patties, and it’s much more convenient to feed when you travel or board your dog.

 Freeze-dried food is different than dehydrated food (often used for backpacking).